Adalia bipunctata larvae

 Pre-release preparation

-For a good ladybug action:
+For a good ladybird action:

 • Be sure of the presence of aphids.